County Court Judgments (CCJs)

 Once evidence has been collated from both sides, the County Court will make their verdict.
 If they feel that the debtor needs to pay-up, they will issue them with a CCJ.

-The court usually sticks with the original judgment or sets it aside.
+The court usually sticks with the original judgement or sets it aside.
 They rarely make amendments at this moment in time.

 A second hearing can be brought into play if the issue is a complicated one.